haaakon/Command-line-journeyman/README.md

 CTRL-k     Clears everything after cursor
-CTRL-u     Clears everything before and after cursor CTRL-l     'Resets' the terminal clearing all output
+CTRL-u     Clears everything before and after cursor CTRL-l     'Resets' the terminal clearing all output CTRL-r     Search through history of everything you have written in command line
 ```